-Our results for 2021/22 saw us achieve an overall operating margin of 48.1% which is similar to the RHA peer group average of 47.3%.
-This is as a result of effective operational performance on our core social housing activities, particularly through low bad debts and rent loss as a result of our robust income collection strategy.
+Our results for 2022/23 saw us achieve an overall operating margin of 16% which is just below the RHA peer group average of 22.4%.
+This positive figure is as a result of effective operational performance on our core social housing activities, particularly through low bad debts and rent loss as a result of our robust income collection strategy.

 Whilst there are significant pressures on our finances from the challenging operating environment, the operating margins on our core social housing lettings remain strong.
-We aim to increase our income each year through developing new homes to generate additional rental income and robust management of our empty properties.
+We aim to increase our income each period through developing new homes to generate additional rental income and robust management of our empty properties.

 EBITDA MRI measures our ability to generate sufficient cash from our operating activities to meet our interest commitments.
 Comparability with other providers is difficult due to variability in risk appetite, development strategy, and treasury policies.
-Our EBITDA MRI stands at 423% (against the RHA peer group average of 353%) due to strong operating surpluses and demonstrates that we are generating sufficient funds to more than meet our interest commitments.
+Our EBITDA MRI stands at 326.8% (against the RHA peer group average of 237.4%) due to strong operating surpluses and demonstrates that we are generating sufficient funds to more than meet our interest commitments.
 We have sufficient headroom in our loan covenants and are confident that we can continue to meet the obligations placed upon us by our funders.